haplionheart/rc-car-doc/docs/source/hardware-system/gear-motors.rst

 ..
     may need to attach image of an axle here to be more clear

 What if we want to turn the car?
 Traditionally a car's front wheels are attached to an axle that controls the steering.
 However, our car doesn't have an axle.
 Instead, our front wheel is a freely-rotating castor wheel like those you find on office chairs—so we can't use it to steer the car.
-Instead we can steer the car by supplying power to our rear wheels in unequal amounts.
+Instead we can steer by supplying power to our rear wheels in unequal amounts.
 If we're moving the car in a straight line, we can reduce power to the left wheel and this will steer the car left.

 ..
     I think it would help to have the image of the bottom view of the car again here